wax-office-of-inspector-general/wax-developer/docs/learn/my-cloud-wallet/waxjs/waxjs_use.md

 The `wax.api` method is an instance of the **eosjs** object, and provides the same functionality.
 Refer to the [eosjs](https://eosio.github.io/eosjs/latest) docs for more information.
 :::

-The `wax.api.transact()` function launches MyCloudWallet in a new browser window.
+The `wax.api.transact()` function launches Cloud Wallet  in a new browser window.
 On this screen, users can review the transaction details and Approve or Deny the transaction.
 Once users click Approve, the transaction is signed on the WAX Blockchain and users are returned to your dApp.